Milio90/heart-transplant-matcher/README.md

 - `age` (in years)
 - `height` (in cm)
 - `weight` (in kg)
+- `bloodType` (A+, A-, B+, B-, AB+, AB-, O+, O-)

 ### Using the Application

 1. Upload your Excel file with recipient data
-2. Enter the donor information (name, gender, age, height, weight)
+2. Enter the donor information (name, gender, age, height, weight, blood type)
 3. Click "Calculate Matches"
-4. Review the results (sorted by match quality)
+4. Review the results (sorted by blood type compatibility, then risk level)
-5. Download the PDF report if needed
+5. Click "Download PDF Report" to generate a printable report

 ## 📈 Understanding the Results

 The matching results include:
+- **Blood Type Compatibility**: Shows whether the donor and recipient blood types are compatible
 - **PHM Ratio**: Donor PHM / Recipient PHM
 - **Match Category**: Based on septiles from the research paper
 - **Risk Level**: High Risk (PHM ratio < 0.86) or Acceptable (PHM ratio ≥ 0.86)

 Results are sorted by:
+1. Blood type compatibility (compatible matches first)
-1. Risk level (Acceptable first)
+2. Risk level (Acceptable first)
-2. Closeness to ideal match (PHM ratio = 1.0)
+3. Closeness to ideal match (PHM ratio = 1.0)

+The application includes a comprehensive blood type compatibility chart showing which donor types are compatible with each recipient type.

+## 📄 PDF Report Generation

+The application generates a printable report containing:
+- Donor information
+- A table of all potential recipients with compatibility information
+- Color-coded risk levels (red for High Risk, green for Acceptable)
+- Blood type compatibility indicators
+- Reference information about the risk categories

+To generate a report:
+1. Click the "Download PDF Report" button after calculating matches
+2. A new window will open with the formatted report
+3. Use your browser's print function (Ctrl+P or Cmd+P) to save as PDF

 ## 🔒 Privacy

 - All data processing happens locally in the browser
 - No data is sent to any servers
-- No information is stored between sessions
 - Excel files are processed entirely client-side
+- PDF generation occurs using the browser's built-in functionality

 ## 🧰 Technologies Used